osirrc/jig/README.md

 Before the hook is run, we will mount the document collections at a path passed to the script.

-The script will be executed as: `./index --json <json> ` where the JSON string has the following format:
+The script will be executed as: `./index <json> ` where the JSON string has the following format:

 ```json5
 {